agapas/react-hooks-todos/README.md

 In the project directory, you can run:

+### `npm run json:server`

+Runs json-server in the development mode for [http://localhost:3000](http://localhost:3000) to be able save data locally into fake database.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+**Note:** If the json-server is already running, you will get the warning: "Would you like to run the app on another port instead?".
+Select "Y" and this will automatically open the [http://localhost:3001](http://localhost:3001) in the browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.